-NOTE: If Advanced Zoning is in use the qIDisable, qIEnable, and qIPartner commands are not in effect.
+Note: If Advanced Zoning is in use the qlDisable, qlEnable, and qlPartner commands are not in effect.
 In this case, dual switch QuickLoops can be managed using the telnet commands available through Advanced Zoning.

 0 | wwn Specify 0 to set the QuickLoop to run on a single switch.

-Specify a WWN to set the QuickLoop to run on dual
+Specify a WWN to set the QuickLoop to run on dual switches.

-switches.
 This operand is optional.
+If no operand is specified the current value is displayed.